-David Shank is a commercial trial lawyer who represents plaintiffs and defendants in complex, high-stakes disputes before federal courts, state courts, and arbitration panels around the country.
-David has represented clients in disputes involving a wide range of issues, including trade-secret misappropriation, business breakups, consumer class actions, securities fraud, and even rare and valuable art.
-He has extensive experience examining and cross-examining key witnesses at trial, and has argued and won dispositive and many other motions in court.
+David Shank is a commercial trial lawyer who represents plaintiffs and defendants in high-stakes disputes before federal courts, state courts, and arbitration panels around the country.
+David has represented clients in a wide range of disputes, including those involving trade-secret misappropriation, securities fraud, class actions, and even rare and valuable art.
+He has extensive experience examining and cross-examining key witnesses at trial, and successfully arguing dispositive and many other motions in court.
 In addition to work at the trial level, David also has experience handling appeals for his clients.

 Prior to joining Scott Douglass & McConnico in August 2015, David practiced with Susman Godfrey L.L.P.
 Before entering private practice, David served as a law clerk to Judge Barbara M.G.
 Lynn of the United States District Court for the Northern District of Texas.